 But there’s a lot more good stuff, too.
 Photography is partly a numbers game.
-The more you shoot, the more likely you are to get something worth keeping and worth showing.

 A little while back a new photo book printing service called Albelli sprang up.
 They gave us some coupon codes for a free medium landscape photo book.
 You used those codes and made your books.
 And the general consensus?
 Meh.